tannerdolby/eleventy-photo-gallery/README.md

 - `imgDir`: The directory where images are stored.
 - `widths`: An object containing three keys (small, med, large) and any integer width values.
 - `sizes`: The sizes attribute which defines a set of media conditions.
+- `class`: Class name for the fallback image.
+- `width`: The fallback image width attribute.
+- `height`: The fallback image height attribute.

 The `respimg` utility performs build-time image transformations and generates responsive image markup with `<picture>`.
 Once images are resized/transformed you can use them anywhere in your project, this plugin removes the need for users to resize images on their own.

 1. Get a large image from somewhere (your file system, a stock photo website, etc)
 2. Add the original image to the `/images/` folder.
 3. Use the `respimg` paired shortcode if you need to resize and reformat images.
-4. This performs image transformations at build-time, creating varying image dimensions and formats from the original image, which outputs to the `/images/` folder:
+4. This performs image transformations at build-time, creating varying image dimensions and `.jpg` plus `.webp` formats from the original image, which outputs to the `/images/` folder:

 Using the paired shortcode for a single large image like this:
 ```